Skip to content

 To check if you’ve paid too much tax:

-• check your income tax for last yearOpens in a new window using your Government Gateway user ID and password at GOV.UK then
+• check your income tax for last yearOpens in a new window on GOV.UK, then

 When you know how much tax you paid, you can work out whether you might be owed a refund.